josh-mchugh/programming-scala/chapter-9/README.md

 ## RegularExpression.scala
 Scala supports regular expressions through classes in the 'scala.util.matching' package.
 When working with regular expressions, you are working with an instance of the Regex class in that package.

+## MatchingUsingRegex.scala
+Scala regular expressions are extractors so they can be easily used in case expressions.
+Scala behind the scenes runs the 'unapply' method on the regular expression which allows it to be an extractor for the pattern matching.